elopio/docs/source/includes/_transactionAPI.md

 When `redeem` is called on Dispute Crowdsourcers of a Forked Market, it will redeem any REP that `p._redeemer` Staked on that Crowdsourcer, as well as any Reporting Fees (in Ether) that `p._redeemer` is owed, to the [Child Universe](#child-universe) for the [Outcome](#outcome) of that Crowdsourcer.

-This transaction will trigger a [`WinningsRedeemed`](#WinningsRedeemed) event if the REP/Ether was redeemed without any errors.
+This transaction will trigger a [`DisputeCrowdsourcerRedeemed`](#DisputeCrowdsourcerRedeemed) event if the REP/Ether was redeemed without any errors.

 #### **Parameters:**